Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: An ADMM Algorithm for Global ANN Training

 \section{An ADMM Algorithm for Global ANN Training}

-The convex ReLU ANN training program \cref{eq:convex_general} may be solved with the interior point method (IPM).
+The convex ReLU ANN training program \cref{eq:convex_general} may be solved with the IPM.
 The IPM is an iterative algorithm that repeatedly performs Newton updates.
 Each Newton update requires solving a linear system, which has a cubic complexity, hindering the application of IPM to large-scale optimization problems.
 Unfortunately, large-scale problems are ubiquitous in the field of machine learning.
 This section proposes an algorithm based on the ADMM, breaking down the optimization problem \cref{eq:convex_general} to smaller subproblems that are easier to solve.
 Moreover, when $\ell(\cdot)$ is the squared loss, each subproblem has a closed-form solution.
 We will show that the complexity of each ADMM iteration is linear in $n$ and quadratic in $d$ and $P$, and the number of required ADMM steps to reach a desired precision is logarithmic in the precision level.
 When other convex loss functions are used, a closed-form solution may not always exist.
 We illustrate that iterative methods can solve the subproblems for general convex losses efficiently.
+In \Cref{sec:ADMM_ext}, we show that the ADMM algorithm extends to a family of convex training formulations.